He that bestows his goods upon the poor shall have

 Dan’s venture in college was difficult, as he did not have a scholarship.
 He attended the Academy of Art University in San Francisco and worked nights and weekends at the Hotel Triton (www.hoteltriton.com) as Guest Representative.
 Dan was proud of his accomplishments at school and work and was doing his very best to achieve his goal on his own.
 There were times when extra things were needed, the car broke down, etc. and he hated having to call home for “a loan.”

-Dan had just started his third year in computer animation at the university and he had recently moved to Oakland so he could have his own apartment as the rents were less there.
+Dan had only a few months until he would graduate and receive his BFA Degree in Fine Art/Computer Animation at the university and he had recently moved to Oakland so he could have his own apartment as the rents were less there.
 He was excited about his new apartment which was only a one mile walk to the Bart station and the ride to San Francisco was just 15 minutes.
 Previously, his commute to school and work took him almost an hour.
 This would give him more time for studies and homework.
 Also, his apartment was close to the market and there was a nice lake two blocks away.
 He was proud of all this.

 On September 22, 2006, at 11:30 in the morning, Dan was walking to the Bart station with his school supplies in his backpack, listening to music on his Walkman heading to school, when he was attacked and shot to death one block from the station.